Sam Aiken: New England Patriots

 On March 3, 2008, Aiken was signed by the New England Patriots as an unrestricted free agent.
 Aiken was active for 14 games in his first season with the Patriots, making two starts at wide receiver and recording eight receptions for 101 yards.
 He finished fifth on the team with 10 special teams tackles.
 In 2009, Aiken was named a special teams captain following the loss of former special teams ace Larry Izzo in free agency.
 He also played in an increased role in the offense following the release of offseason acquisitions Joey Galloway and Greg Lewis.
 He started 7 games for the Patriots, making a career-high 20 receptions for 326 yards.
 He also caught the first two touchdowns of his career, a 54-yarder in Week 7 and an 81-yarder in Week 13, the third longest career completion for quarterback Tom Brady.
 He finished the season with 14 games played and 11 special teams tackles.
 In October 2009, Aiken signed a contract extension through 2011.
 He was released during final cuts on September 4, 2010.

 Cleveland Browns

 Aiken was signed by the Cleveland Browns on September 25, 2010.
 He was released on October 12, 2010.

-Coaching
+Coaching career

 In 2012, Aiken returned to his college alma mater, North Carolina, to serve as a graduate assistant (GA) coach for the Tar Heels.

-Aiken lives in North Carolina with his wife Jade and five children.